jay-lee-code/simple-request-cache/README.md

 along with a status code of 200.
 If the request failed, then whatever status code was given by the requester's URL is returned with no modification.

 After a successful call, all repeat calls to the same URL within the next 30 days will yield the same result.
-The persistence data is stored in SQLite file named `cache.db`, which is created when `main.py` is first run.
+The persistent data is stored in a SQLite file named `cache.db`, which is created when `python main.py` is first run.

 ## C. UML Sequence Diagram